-In the 2018 edition of the code, the Technical Committee on Merchant Vessels has updated the references in Chapter 2 and Annex D. Chapter 3, Definitions, also has been reviewed by the committee and several changes have been incorporated.
-The term fire endurance has been removed from the code because it is an obsolete term that has been replaced throughout most of the NFPA system with fire resistance.
-Other revised definitions include: furnishings, fire protection rating, fire resistance rating, and fire-rated glazing.
+In the 2018 edition of the code, the Technical Committee on Merchant Vessels updated the references in Chapter 2 and Annex D. Chapter 3, Definitions, was also reviewed by the committee and several changes were incorporated.
+The term fire endurance was removed from the code because it is an obsolete term that had been replaced throughout most of the NFPA system with fire resistance.
+Other revised definitions included furnishings, fire protection rating, fire resistance rating, and fire-rated glazing.

-The committee has revised the requirements for backup lighting to reduce the total blackout time in spaces aboard a vessel that do not normally have any natural lighting (e.g., portholes, windows, and so on) to reduce the risk of panic and injury to passengers and crew.
+The committee revised the requirements for backup lighting to reduce the total blackout time in spaces aboard a vessel that do not normally have any natural lighting (e.g., portholes, windows, and so on) to reduce the risk of panic and injury to passengers and crew.

-In addition, it has been determined that the signage used on doors, passageways, ladders, or stairways that are neither an exit nor a way of exit access needs to be approved by the authority having jurisdiction (AHJ).
+In addition, it was determined that the signage used on doors, passageways, ladders, or stairways that are neither an exit nor a way of exit access needed to be approved by the authority having jurisdiction (AHJ).

-The technical committee also incorporated by reference the requirements from NFPA 90A, Standard for the Installation of Air-Conditioning and Ventilating Systems, to specify that insulation and coverings for pipes and ducts installed in areas where there is the potential for hot temperatures need to be assessed to ensure they perform properly when exposed to high temperatures.
+The technical committee also incorporated by reference the requirements from NFPA 90A, Standard for the Installation of Air-Conditioning and Ventilating Systems, to specify that insulation and coverings for pipes and ducts installed in areas where there is the potential for hot temperatures needed to be assessed to ensure they perform properly when exposed to high temperatures.

-For fire test requirements for draperies or other vertically hung textiles, users of the code are now directed to NFPA 701, Standard Methods of Fire Tests for Flame Propagation of Textiles and Films, or Part 7 of the IMO Fire Test Procedures Code.
+For fire test requirements for draperies or other vertically hung textiles, users of the code were directed to NFPA 701, Standard Methods of Fire Tests for Flame Propagation of Textiles and Films, or Part 7 of the IMO Fire Test Procedures Code.

-Finally, the 2018 edition now requires that portable fire extinguishers be classed in accordance with NFPA 10, Standard for Portable Fire Extinguishers, or follow the requirements for portable extinguishers in Title 46 of the Code of Federal Regulations.
+Finally, the 2018 edition required that portable fire extinguishers be classed in accordance with NFPA 10, Standard for Portable Fire Extinguishers, or follow the requirements for portable extinguishers in Title 46 of the Code of Federal Regulations.